 Our products are rigorously tested to ensure the safety of operating staff and the environment throughout their lifetime.
-In 2023, there has not been any recorded incident regarding the health and safety of our products and their users.
+In 2022, there has not been any recorded incident regarding the health and safety of our products and its users.

-2022 20 23 Unit Manufacturing & head office Manufacturing & head office Engineering & contracting project sites Percentage of employees who are not eligible for healthcare benefits either through our undertaking or a government program % 0 0 0 Total recordable work-related injuries 25 21 12 Total recordable work-related injury rate Per 1,000,000 hours worked 24.4 17 18 Total lost time work-related injuries 25 21 - Lost-time work-related injury rate Per 1,000,000 hours worked 24.4 17 - Number of fatalities 0 0 0 Number of hours worked Hours 1,024,751 1,236,290 671,250 Total number of incidents of non-compliance concerning the health & safety of products 0 0 0
+Unit 2021 2022 Percentage of employees who are not eligible for healthcare benefits either through our undertaking or a government program % 0 0 Total recordable work-related injuries 20 25 Total recordable work-related injury rate Per 1,000,000 hours worked 21 24.4 Total lost time work-related injuries 10 17 25 Lost-time work-related injury rate Per 1,000,000 hours worked 17.9 24.4 Number of fatalities 0 0 Number of hours worked Hours 948,619 1,024,751 Total number of incidents of non- compliance concerning the health and safety of products 0 0

-Table 6: Health & safety disclosures
+Table 6: Health and safety disclosures

-A lost-time injury is an injury resulting in more than 24 hours of time off work
+10 A lost-time injury is an injury resulting in more than 24 hours of time off work

-DIVERSITY & INCLUSION
+DIVERSITY AND INCLUSION